 All clients weren’t created equal.

-#3 – Fill in the ideal client profile template
+3. Select the 10 best customers and fill in the ideal client profile template

-You’ll need to analyze your accounts, their buying committee structure, and run in-depth customer interviews.
+As a rule of thumb, I suggest adding only Tier 1 and some Tier 2 companies, but 10 max.
+You’ll need to analyze their firmographics, buying committee structure, and run in-depth customer interviews.

 Our next step is to define the buying committee.
 There are several ways how we can do it.